rust-lang/rfcs/text/0000-feature-metadata.md

 [motivation]: #motivation

-Features are widely used as a way to do things like reduce dependency count, gate std or alloc-dependent parts of code, or hide unstable API.
+Features are widely used as a way to do things like reduce dependency count, gate `std` or `alloc`-dependent parts of code, or hide unstable API.
 Use is so common that many larger crates wind up with tens of feature gates, such as [`tokio`] with 24.
 Despite being a first class component of crate structure, there are some limitations that don't have elegant solutions: